 Up until 1998, only individual sports were included on the programme.
 However the 1998 Games in Kuala Lumpur saw the introduction of team sports, with nations taking part in Cricket (50 over game), Hockey (men and women), Netball (women) and Rugby 7s (men).
 Hockey, Netball and Rugby Sevens are now core sports on the programme.

 The 2002 Games in Manchester saw for the first time at any multi-sport event in the world, a limited number of full medal events for elite athletes with a disability (EAD), in a fully inclusive sports programme.
 This has continued ever since with the number of events growing substantially and Gold Coast 2018 hosting the largest Para-Sport programme in the history of the Games with 38 disciplines across seven sports.

 The sports programme has continued to evolve, with Melbourne 2006 seeing Basketball make its Games debut, whilst Tennis and women’s Wrestling were introduced in Delhi 2010.
-Beach Volleyball will make its debut in Gold Coast 2018.
+Beach Volleyball made its debut at Gold Coast 2018.

 Edinburgh became the first city to hold the Games twice in 1970 and 1986 and also became the first city to host the Commonwealth Youth Games.
 In 2000, CGS established the ‘Millennium’ Commonwealth Youth Games with the backing of the CGF and it is now held every four years.